-- Mannitol therapy for raised ICP may have a beneficial effect on mortality when compared with pentobarbital treatment but may have a detrimental effect on mortality when compared with hypertonic saline.
+- Mannitol therapy for raised intracranial pressure may have a beneficial effect on mortality when compared with pentobarbital treatment but may have a detrimental effect on mortality when compared with hypertonic saline.

 - There are insufficient data on the effectiveness of pre-hospital administration of mannitol.

-- Hypertonic saline 3-30% has been shown to be effective in patients with raised ICP following a stroke when mannitol has been ineffective.
+- Hypertonic saline 3-30% has been shown to be effective in patients with raised intracranial pressure following a stroke when mannitol has been ineffective.

 - Hyperventilation: this lowers ICP by inducing hypocapnoeic vasoconstriction and has been shown to be effective in reducing raised ICP.
 However, hyperventilation also induces or exacerbates cerebral ischaemia in a proportion of patients.
 Prophylactic ventilation with hyperventilation for patients with head injury has not been shown to produce any benefit one year after injury.